hsc-research/tutorial_genus/README.md

 Did the area increase?
 By how much?
 How about power?

 Go ahead and write down the power values you obtained.
 We will need those for comparison later.
 We also want to collect cell count and area values for comparisons.
+We will also need to compare the output of `report_gates` so please save it with `report gates > gates_from_task_5.rep`.

 # Task 6 - Clock gating
 Clock gating is widely used low-power technique.
 The idea is that not all flip-flops of your circuit need to toggle at every clock cycle since in many cases they have to hold the same data they were already holding.
 Synthesis tools are able to automatically infer enable conditions from your source code and created derived clock signals (gated clocks) from it.
 This is all transparent, the code does not need to be modified by hand.